Srivastava57Harsh/PUH-Backend/README.md

 The Plateup Backend is a Node.js application that serves as the backend for the Plateup platform.
 It is responsible for managing authentication, bookings, notifications, and speaker-related functionalities.
 The backend is built with Express, and it utilizes MongoDB as its database.

 ## BACKEND URI IS LIVE AND DEPLOYED : [LIVE URI](https://puh-backend-8tak.onrender.com/)
+- **Use the live demo URI directly to avoid setting up the server on local machine.**

 ## API Documentation